Welcome to the South Mountain Reservation Fairy Trail!

 Plan Your Visit

-Google Locust Grove Parking or enter 197 Glen Ave., Millburn, into a GPS.
+The Fairy Trail starts on the side of the Locust Grove parking area, 197 Glen Ave., Millburn, NJ.
 Parking fills up quickly; if the lot is full, park across the street.
 Do not block pedestrian walkways.

 Trailhead starts to the left of the parking area along the Rahway Trail (white-blazed).
 You will see a large Fairy Trail Welcome sign (right) at this point.